 In addition to lowering the amount of money you’ll pay to borrow the mortgage, low interest rates can give a small boost to your buying power, since a smaller portion of your monthly payment will put toward interest.
 This can mean being able to afford a little bit more house than you might in a higher rate environment.

-House Price Vs. Interest Rate Graph
+House Price Vs. Interest Rate: Example Scenario

 Is there any correlation between mortgage interest rates and home prices?
 If one goes up, does the other go down?